Adrien40/ha-hydrao-custom/README.md

 - 🏠 Home Assistant compatible (No Cloud)
 - 🚿 Detailed tracking for each shower: Volume, duration, wasted cold water volume
 - 🔄⭐ Comfort Mode Sync: Automatic reset of the device's counter as soon as the water reaches the defined Minimum Comfort Temperature
-- 🎨 Configuration of the 4 liter thresholds and their colors via an integrated selector
+- 🎨 Configuration of the 4 liter thresholds and their colors via an integrated direct selector
 - 🌡️ Minimum Comfort Temperature adjustable in Home Assistant (not sent to the Hydrao device)
 - 🔘 "Shower Ended" button to manually close a shower or via automation (e.g., Hey Google, Shower Ended "Name") — <sub>an `input_boolean` may be required to link it to Google Assistant</sub>
 - ⚙️ 2-minute installation via HACS